idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

 fixnum.c
 --------

-:file:`fixnum.c` hosts not just the basic fixnum arithmetic but also is the front end for most arithmetic meaning it has to decide whether any of the numbers being processed are bignums and promote all the fixnums to bignums if that is the case.
+:file:`src/fixnum.c` hosts not just the basic fixnum arithmetic but also is the front end for most arithmetic meaning it has to decide whether any of the numbers being processed are bignums and promote all the fixnums to bignums if that is the case.

 There is also the :lname:`Scheme`-ish arithmetic style that, say, ``+`` for addition is not a binary function as in :lname:`C`,